 I reached out to author friends and asked other family and friends for feedback.
 Would this proposal make them want to read or buy this book?
 What was missing?
 What wasn’t clear?
 Think about who in your circles might be able to give you some thoughtful feedback, and don’t be afraid to ask for help.

 5. Be proactive in creating a plan for how you will market your book.

 Agents and publishers these days especially want to be sure that your book will sell, and that you will be involved in getting it out there.
 Brainstorm as many creative ideas as you can as to how you will effectively market your book, from social media to book tours to blogs to public speaking to teleclasses or workshops.
 Make it clear that you are willing to work hard to make your book a marketplace success.

 We also live in an era now where many famous authors self-published first before finding a publisher willing to take on their books.
-Worst case scenario is that you eventually decide to self-publish and market the book yourself.
-Best case scenario is that you find an agent willing to take it on, and that your over time book flies off the shelves!
+The worst-case scenario is that you eventually decide to self-publish and market the book yourself.
+The best case scenario is that you find an agent willing to take it on and that over time book flies off the shelves.
 You will never know unless you try, and you really have nothing to lose, so might as well make the process joyful.

 Lisa Graham is an inspirational writer, life coach, motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on the Madam President Project or watch her TEDx speech on YouTube.

 Note: Articles by Lisa may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.